-The DCGAN architecture (at the core level) uses a standard CNN architecture for the discriminative model where for generator, convolutions are replaced with up-convolutions.
-The class of CNNs i.e. deep convolutional generative adversarial networks (DCGANs), with special constrains and architecture prove themself a very strong contender to disrupt CNNs in the unsupervised learning domain.
+The DCGAN architecture (at the core level) uses a standard CNN architecture for the discriminative model where for the generator, convolutions are replaced with up-convolutions.
+The class of CNNs i.e. deep convolutional generative adversarial networks (DCGANs), with special constraints and architecture, prove themself a very strong contender to disrupt CNNs in the unsupervised learning domain.

 How convolutional neural networks can be useful and can be extended for generating photorealistic images by combing a bit of logic of GANs on top of CNN.
 At the generator level, the representation at each layer is actually successively very large.
 The idea is to do the mapping from a low-dimensional latent vector onto a high-dimensional image.
 CNN’s architecture can be leveraged by GANs to generate photorealistic images.
 The reasons are simple as CNNs are so successful for discriminative computer vision problems.

 All credits if any remain on the original contributor only.
 We have covered all basics around the Generative Neural Network.
 Though often such tasks struggle to find the best companion between CNNs and RNNs algorithms to look for information.